Science Communication, Public Engagement, and Outreach

 This page provides resources and links to connect knowledge about these fields, based on knowledge gained from experimentation, evaluation, research, and reflective practice in these fields.
 Although these areas of activity sometimes go by different names, their purposes and strategies often overlap.

-With new funding received from the National Science Foundation (NSF) Advancing Informal STEM Learning (AISL) program in 2016, the Center for Advancement of Informal Science Education (CAISE) continues to grow the communities that it serves.
+With new funding received from the National Science Foundation (NSF) Advancing Informal STEM Learning (AISL) program in 2016, CAISE continued to grow the communities that it serves.
 These include not only scientists but communication and engagement professionals whose job it is to engage a diversity of audiences through education, outreach, or broader impacts of research efforts.

-As part of this new charge from NSF, CAISE recently conducted two baseline studies on how and where the ISE and science communication fields diverge and converge, and is facilitating three task forces that are actively producing tools and resources designed to address common challenges in both fields.
+As part of this new charge from NSF, CAISE recently conducted two baseline studies on how and where the ISE and science communication fields diverge and converge, and facilitated three task forces that produced tools and resources designed to address common challenges in both fields.

 CAISE also curates resources on InformalScience.org to support project development, evaluation, measurement, and research in STEM learning, communication, and public engagement.
 By collecting, tagging, and making accessible papers, reports, articles, and links drawn from the learning sciences, the science of science communication, and other relevant research and practice, CAISE continues to build a robust repository of knowledge that serves the wider related fields.